diofant/diofant/docs/release/notes-0.9.rst

 * :sympyissue:`10680` unable to get unevaluated Integral object for  integrate ( x**log (x**log (x**log(x) ) ) , x) .
 * :sympyissue:`10701` Is the empty matrix nilpotent?
 IndexError: Index out of range: a[0]
 * :sympyissue:`10770` Adding a row or a column to an empty matrix
+* :sympyissue:`10773` sympify evaluates Div Operation in case of Unary Operator when evaluate = False

 .. last pr: #494